 Is the annual fee worth it?

 The annual fee of $99 could be worth it if you use the card often.
 For example:

-- Making two round trips and saving on the first checked bag.
+- Make two round trips and save on the first checked bag.

-- Purchase a vacation package of $100 and more.
+- Purchase a vacation package of $100 or more.

-- Spending $1,000 at restaurants or grocery stores, or spending $334 on JetBlue flights and getting the account anniversary bonus.
+- Spend$1,000 at restaurants or grocery stores, or spend $334 on JetBlue flights and get the account anniversary bonus.

 You’ll also like